alinouri1989/MingleUI/README.md

 ### 🌐 **Netlify**
 Netlify is a platform for deploying and hosting the project.
 It automates the deployment process, ensuring the app is live and served securely on the web.

+### 🗄 **Monster ASP.NET**
+It is a platform focused on hosting ASP.NET and .NET Core applications.
+It automates the deployment process, ensuring the app is live and served securely on the web.

 ![projectdependencies](https://github.com/user-attachments/assets/6448ea9b-da46-40e1-b4a5-b039ac4ec629)

 ### ⚛️ Core React Dependencies